comp1100/comp1100.github.io/_sources/workshops/Week_3_interviews.md

 **Open:** "Tell me one thing that you like about studying computer science at university"

-## Exercise 1: Defining open vs closed questions
+## Exercise 1: Testing open vs closed questions

+⏱️ 50 minutes - Pairs and team

-<p style="text-align:center; font-weight:bold;"> Devices can be used for this discussion</p>
+<p style="text-align:center; font-weight:bold;"> Devices (other than smart phone) not required for this discussion</p>

-⏱️ 30 minutes - Class
+You will need a mobile phone with audio recording capabilities for this exercise (or some other recording device).

-By now, you should be considering what [challenges](sec:intro:challenges) you may be considering.
+By now, you should be considering what challenges you may be considering.
 If not, this may help you decide!

+### Step 1: Draft open and closed interview questions

 As a team, choose one (or more!) of the challenges, and write a two general questions about each challenge that you have chosen: one open and one closed.

 For example:

-**Closed:** "When you were doing X at UQ, did you encounter any difficulties in ...?"
+**Closed**: “When you were doing X at UQ, did you encounter any difficulties in …?”

-**Open:** "Tell me about any difficulties you encountered while you were doing X at UQ."
+**Open**: “Tell me about any difficulties you encountered while you were doing X at UQ.”

-## Exercise 2: Testing open vs closed questions

-<p style="text-align:center; font-weight:bold;"> Devices (other than smart phone) not required for this discussion</p>

-You will need a mobile phone with audio recording capabilities for this exercise (or some other recording device).
+### Step 2: Gather data

 You can do this independently as pair (or trio if you have an odd number of people):